ShortlistShortlistedRemoved from shortlist 4

 Zoom on the Honda EB3000c

-In a nutshell, the Honda EB3000c is a compact and lightweight portable generator mostly geared towards:
+In summary, the Honda EB3000c is a compact and lightweight portable generator especially useful for:

 - DIYers who wish to improve their efficiency with tools